top of page

 Louise, unable to meet her parents’ demands, was being forced to move out.
 While Jon, already sleeping on whoever’s couch will take him, also needed a place to stay.
 So the two lovers moved in together.

 In their one-room apartment, life was hard but beautiful.
-With savings from living with her parents, Jon and Louise were able to live cheaply and only work part-time.
+Jon and Louise were able to live cheaply and only work part-time.
 Their landlord was a dick, and winter was cold, but they were happy.

-With economic pressures building, Jon and Louise were forced to both start working together at the same restaurant—Louise as a server and Jon as dishwasher.
+With economic pressures building, Jon and Louise were forced to both start working together at the same restaurant.
 Jon became increasingly frustrated at work, blowing up at his manager and getting fired.

 Jon, unemployed, spends his days studying Marx’s Capital trying to find community.
 Overworked and exploited, Louise begins cheating on Jon.
-Moments of solace take place between them, but emotional distance grows as Jon uncovers the affair.
+Emotional distance grows as Jon uncovers the affair.